butlerx/wetty/README.md

 If your proxy uses a base path other than `/wetty`, specify the path with the `--base` flag, or the `BASE` environment variable.

+The following confs assume you want to serve wetty on the url `example.com/wetty` and are running wetty with the default base and serving it on the same server

 #### Nginx